Jaywinebrenner/Code-Review-Week-12/README.md

 ### Description

-A Ruby-Rails based API that allows users to make calls to find Animal shelters in their area, the shelters location as well as the kind of animals at each shelter.
+A Ruby-Rails based API that allows users to make calls to Create, Read, Update and Delete Animal shelters and their corresponding Animals housed within.

 ### Setup/Installation Requirements